masked-redhat/campusVibe/nodejs_backend/readme.md

 - Query
 - - { username }
 - Response
-- - Verification email with a verification link
+- - Verification email with a Otp

 ## /logout [GET] (200, 500)